 Systematic grammar review and vocabulary building, with stress on nouns, adjectives, pronouns, and on the common tenses of regular and irregular verbs.
 Introduction to reading techniques suitable to college-level study.
 Prerequisites: Six (6) to eight (8) credits of college Elementary Spanish, SP 105 or appropriate score on the College's language placement examination.
 Offered fall semester.
+Periodically offered as a first-year seminar.
 Three credits.